Corpus Coranicum: Cultural understanding

-A database of diverse texts (including pre-Quranic, Jewish, and Christian texts) places the development of the Quran in the context of its spatial and temporal environment and intends to foster better understanding of the cultural and religious horizons of Muhammad’s contemporaries and his community.
+A database of diverse texts (including pre-Quranic, Jewish, and Christian texts) places the development of the Quran in the context of its spatial and temporal environment and intends to foster better understanding of the cultural and religious horizons at the time of advent of Islam.
 The chronological-topographical boundaries of the chosen texts can be linked to the Europe-centred concept of Late Antiquity.

 The project's research director, Michael Marx, told Der Spiegel that the Quran did not arise in a vacuum, as for the sake of simplicity some western researchers had supposed.
 The Arabian peninsula in the 7th century was exposed to the great Byzantine and Persian Empires as well as the ideas of Gnosticism, early Christianity, the ideals of ancient Arabic poetry and the ideas of rabbinic Judaism.
 Only in light of this world of ideas, Marx added, can the innovations of the Quran be clearly seen, and while parallels exist with non-Quranic texts, it is not a copy-and-paste job.